 At a glance

-At six months your baby will show signs they are ready to try solid foods
+At six months your baby should show signs they’re ready to try solid foods

-Baby-led weaning means letting your child feed themselves
+Baby-led weaning means letting baby feed themselves and explore new tastes

 What is weaning?